Predbat automation API

 Below is an example of setting a rate override, you can clear all overrides by calling 'off' or this specific one only by calling the same thing again but in square brackets []

-For the rates you can use **rates_export_override** or **rates_import_override** with all the same options as apps.yaml but in a URL type format
+For the rates you can use **rates_export_override** or **rates_import_override** with all the same options as [apps.yaml](energy-rates.md#manually-over-riding-energy-rates) but in a URL type format:

 ```text